sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 To verify that everything is in working order, you can periodically check the log files located in `~/DaVinci-Resolve-PostgreSQL-Workflow-Tools/logs`.

 N.B.
-Because the script generates `launchd` user agents, the backups and optimizations will only occur while you are logged into the same account that you were using when you ran the script.
+Because the script generates `launchd` user agents, the backups and optimizations will only occur while logged into the same account from which the script was run.

 ## System requirements:
 * macOS Sierra 10.12.6 (16G1036 or 16G1212)